You are here

 The public conversation about the role of women in the workplace was recently reinvigorated by the appointment of (pregnant) Marissa Mayer as Yahoo's new CEO and the controversial article by Anne-Marie Slaughter.
-This conversation has been waxing and waning throughout my career … and my mother’s career … and even my grandmother’s career.Like so many others, I continue to ask: Why we are still discussing this?
-The answer to this is anchored in a lack of discussion about two societal issues:
+This conversation has been waxing and waning throughout my career … and my mother’s career … and even my grandmother’s career.

 - As a society we need to support the individual career choices that women make throughout their careers.

 - Many people are not comfortable with women as leaders, for a variety of reasons.

 Both men and women have dreams to be a CEO, but not everyone will make it to the top.
 For many, the problem is rooted in the fact that talented leaders are overlooked because of career choices they make at different points in their lives.
 Frankly, companies often reward tenure more than talent.
 Should women — or men for that matter — be written off as leader material if, for example, they take a career break or prefer to work from home occasionally?